 HTTP Live Streaming, also known as HLS, is an adaptive bitrate streaming protocol originally created by Apple.
-HLS is one of the most popular, if not the most popular way to stream videos online.
+HLS is one of the most popular methods to stream videos online.

 HLS adjusts video quality in real time depending on the strength of the network connection.
 HLS does this by breaking video files into small, two to twelve-second long segments.
 The video player can access these segments from the HTTP server throughout the duration of the video stream.
 The player also keeps a buffer of segments in case it loses network connection, minimizing disruptions for the viewer.